 - On seeing a dog, 53% of parents say their children will avoid the area where they saw the dog.
 29% said their children would physically run away and hide and 17% said they were likely to shriek or scream

-For more information, advice and to book a Be Dog Smart workshop please visit www.bedogsmart.org.uk where the ‘Be Dog Smart’ Family Guide is available for download and packed full of highly practical tips for the whole family.
+For more information and advice, or to book any of our workshops, please visit our dedicated education website www.learnwithdogstrust.org.uk.
+There you can also find our ‘Building Confidence Around Dogs’ booklet, which is available for download and packed full of highly practical tips for the whole family.